AIBlockOfficial/Network/README.md

 make
 ```

-You will also require a local instance of the Zenotta `NAOM` repo, which is a crate dependency.
+You will also require a local instances of the Zenotta `NAOM` and `Keccak Prime` repo, which is a crate dependency.
 The dependency
 is listed in the `Cargo.toml` as:

 ```
 naom = { path = "../naom" }
+keccak_prime = { path = "../keccak-prime" }
 ```

 The path can be changed as needed.
 Once done you can build the project using `cargo build` and run it using `cargo run`, as per usual.